apache/flink/docs/dev/table/connectors/filesystem.zh.md

 <span class="label label-danger">Attention</span> File system sources for streaming is still under development.
 In the future, the community will add support for common streaming use cases, i.e., partition and directory monitoring.

+<span class="label label-danger">Attention</span> The behaviour of file system connector is much different from `previous legacy filesystem connector`:
+the path parameter is specified for a directory not for a file and you can't get a human-readable file in the path that you declare.

 ## Partition Files

 Flink's file system partition support uses the standard hive format.
 However, it does not require partitions to be pre-registered with a table catalog.
 Partitions are discovered and inferred based on directory structure.
 For example, a table partitioned based on the directory below would be inferred to contain `datetime` and `hour` partitions.